The Knight of Swords

 Knight of Swords Description and Symbolism

 A Knight on a white horse is moving swiftly.
 The horse is charging forward at lightening pace.
 The Knight has his sword raised gallantly and dauntlessly.
-He is not ready for attack like the page, he is attacking.
+He is not ready for an attack like the Page of Swords.
+The Knight of Swords is attacking.

 Even the horse seems afraid, but not the Knight.
 He doesn’t look like he is afraid of anything.
 This is a very undeveloped air quality.
 He doesn’t think about anything before he leaps.
 He makes brash and usually incorrect thinking.
 Unfortunately, this knight doesn’t have the foresight nor the self awareness of the king or queen in order to be able to correct his reckless behavior.